VBernasconi/digital_musicology/milestone2.md

 * **Jazz**: [jazz funk, vocal jazz, classic jazz]
 * **Folk**

+### Features
+To address the research hypotheses, we started by selecting the variables.
+When the algorithm to calculate a certain variable was unknown and the definition of this variable was not commonly accepted by the majority of the scientific community, we decided not to keep it for our research.
+Therefore, we decided to retain only six physical variables : the duration, the time signature, the tempo, the mode, the key, and the loudness, as well as two perceptual variables (i.e. issued from psychological inquiry and then extended with a machine learning algorithm) : the energy and the valence.

 #### Description of the corpus
 Finally, the corpus contains a total of 19,098 pieces of music representing 177,700 Billboard entries out of the 195,100 published over this period, i.e. 91%.